Our Molly addiction rehab center in Florida

 - Practice tough love: Don’t take the burden of responsibility on your own shoulders, it lies with your loved one, no one else.

 Your loved one needs to know the only way forward is to quit, and you can support them.
-Getting someone to stop taking drugs is hard, however, and here at 12 Keys Rehab, we’re here for you at any time of the day or night.
+Getting someone to stop taking drugs is hard, however, we’re here for you at any time of the day or night.

 How Long Does It Take to Withdraw From Molly?

 The thought of withdrawing from MDMA/Molly can be a frightening one since you’re never entirely sure how your body will react.
 You may have a long history of molly addiction and have tried to quit in the past without success.
 This will be especially true if all your friends are still using.

 MDMA/Molly is very addictive on a psychological level, and as your brain is dependent on it in order to feel happy and normal, it’s no wonder that the thought of quitting is so worrisome.

 Your brain needs to relearn how to function normally without the drug in your system, and during the withdrawal process, you’ll feel more or less the opposite of how you generally tend to feel when you’re on the drug.
 You’ll also need to fight against the cravings, which many users say is one of the most difficult aspects of MDMA/Molly withdrawal.